Transubstantiation: Middle Ages

+The doctrine of transubstantiation in the technical sense is regarded as a late development in Catholic theology, with the term emerging in medieval Latin theology, receiving conciliar expression at the Fourth Lateran Council (1215), and being given a full scholastic exposition in Thomas Aquinas's Summa theologiae.

+Transubstantiation is a Eucharistic doctrine that explains the change of the bread and wine into the body and blood of the risen Christ in terms of a change of "substance" while the "accidents" (outward appearances) remain.

 Paschasius Radbertus (785–865) was a Carolingian theologian, and the abbot of Corbie, whose most well-known and influential work is an exposition on the nature of the Eucharist written around 831, entitled De Corpore et Sanguine Domini.
 In it, Paschasius agrees with Ambrose in affirming that the Eucharist contains the true, historical body of Jesus Christ.
 According to Paschasius, God is truth itself, and therefore, his words and actions must be true.
 Christ's proclamation at the Last Supper that the bread and wine were his body and blood must be taken literally, since God is truth.
 He thus believes that the change of the substances of the bread and wine into the body and blood of Christ offered in the Eucharist really occurs.
 Only if the Eucharist is the actual body and blood of Christ can a Christian know it is salvific.

 In the 11th century, Berengar of Tours stirred up opposition when he denied that any material change in the elements was needed to explain the fact of the Real Presence.
 His position was never diametrically opposed to that of his critics, and he was probably never excommunicated, but the controversies that he aroused (see Stercoranism) forced people to clarify the doctrine of the Eucharist.

-The earliest known use of the term transubstantiation to describe the change from bread and wine to body and blood of Christ in the Eucharist was by Hildebert de Lavardin, Archbishop of Tours, in the 11th century.
+The earliest known use of the term transubstantiation to describe the change from bread and wine to body and blood of Christ in the Eucharist was by Hildebert de Lavardin, Archbishop of Tours, in the late 11th century.
 By the end of the 12th century the term was in widespread use.

 The Fourth Council of the Lateran in 1215 spoke of the bread and wine as "transubstantiated" into the body and blood of Christ: "His body and blood are truly contained in the sacrament of the altar under the forms of bread and wine, the bread and wine having been transubstantiated, by God's power, into his body and blood".
 Catholic scholars and clergy have noted numerous reports of Eucharistic miracles contemporary with the council, and at least one such report was discussed at the council.
 It was not until later in the 13th century that Aristotelian metaphysics was accepted and a philosophical elaboration in line with that metaphysics was developed, which found classic formulation in the teaching of Thomas Aquinas and in the theories of later Catholic theologians in the medieval period (Robert Grosseteste, Giles of Rome, Duns Scotus and William of Ockham).